CMS: Storing Personally Identifiable Information (PII) Data

 Note: While the encryption process begins immediately, it may still take some time to complete depending on the size of data being encrypted.
 However, while encryption takes place behind the scenes - you can continue to work with your site's data as normal.

-- Access to data automatically returns the in the same manner as for other fields.
+- Access to data automatically returns the decrypted data in the same manner as for other fields.

 - Export data can be used to work with the collection data locally or import it to a designated. system.
 Regardless of the method, it is not advised that you retain large lists of PII locally on your workstation.

 - All data backups are encrypted in full using the same site key, regardless of any PII data.

 - PII encryption does not protect data in a collection if that data is exposed via permission misconfiguration - be sure to set collection permissions properly.
 Learn more

 - PII encrypted fields have limited capabilities for searching via code or via CMS.

 - Once a field is marked as a PII encrypted field, it disables some functionalities from that field, such as sorting and querying operations other than "eq", i.e. query by exact-match only, for that field.